 digitizing.gpkg.
 Choose the Table name as

-Lineas the Type.
-The base topographic map is in the
+LineStringas the Geometry type.
+The base topographic map is the

 EPSG:2193 - NZGD 2000CRS.

-When creating a GIS layer, you must decide on the attributes that each feature will have.
-Since this is a roads layer, we additionally will have 2 basic attributes - Name and Class.
+When creating a GIS layer, you must decide on each feature’s attributes.
+Since this is a road layer, we additionally will have two primary attributes - Name and Class.
 In New Field Enter

 Nameof the type Text data, with